Extracting high-order cosmological information in galaxy surveys with power spectra: Methods

-This allows for an estimation of the $k$-dependent shot noise of the cross power spectrum, as a by-product.
-As shown in Supplement Figures 7 and 8 (for cases with $S=10$ and $20~h^{-1}~{\rm Mpc}$, respectively), the noise is anisotropic thus it exists even for multipoles with $\ell\ne0$, which could be understood from statistics and perturbation theory\cite{xnoise}.
+The scatter of $\hat{P}_{\rm cross}$ around the mean value allows for an estimation of the covariance matrix, which is a 4-point function\cite{Sugiyama:2019ike}, shown in Figure 2.
+By comparing $\hat{P}_{\rm cross}$ with that measured without splitting the samples, we can obtain the noise power spectrum, as shown in Supplement Figures 14 and 15 (for cases with $S=10$ and $20~h^{-1}~{\rm Mpc}$, respectively), which is apparently scale-dependent.
+The noise is anisotropic, and thus it affects even for multipoles with $\ell\ne0$.

+Since a change in HOD parameters can result in a change in the number density of the galaxy sample and thus affect the shot-noise, the shot-noise can in principle be used to constrain the HOD parameters.
+We therefore perform an additional Fisher projection with the shot-noise kept in the spectra, and find that the constraints on HOD parameters can be improved in general, but the constraint on cosmological parameters is largely unchanged (see the $P_{\rm all}^{\rm SN}$ column in Table 1).

-\section{Measurement of the bispectrum monopole}
+\subsection{Measurement of the bispectrum monopole}

-We measure the galaxy bispectrum monopole, $B_0$, for all of the {\sc Molino} catalogs using the publicly available $\mathtt{pySpectrum}$ package\footnote{\url{https://github.com/changhoonhahn/ pySpectrum}}.
-Galaxy positions are first interpolated onto a grid with $N_{\rm grid} = 360$ using a fourth-order interpolation scheme and then Fourier transformed to obtain $\delta(k)$.
+We measure the galaxy bispectrum monopole, $B_0$, for all of the mock catalogs using the publicly available $\mathtt{pySpectrum}$ package\cite{Hahn:2019zob,Molino}.
+Galaxy positions are first interpolated onto a grid using a fourth-order interpolation scheme and then Fourier transformed to obtain $\delta(k)$.
 Afterwards $B_0$ is estimated using